How to Earn Interest on Crypto in 2023

 • Staking pools: In the end, all staking leads to a validator, but rather than staking directly, you can join a staking pool, like those used by the Cardano network.
 Staking pools allow users with smaller amounts of crypto to participate and earn passive income through staking.

 Liquid staking is another kind of staking pool.
 In liquid staking, you deposit your crypto into a smart contract that gives you an equivalent token that earns staking rewards but which you can sell or use in other DeFi activities, like providing liquidity on decentralized exchanges.
 We’ll cover that in a bit.
-Liquid staking pools, such as Lido and Rocket Pool, are extremely popular in Ethereum staking.

 You can also run your own validator (or use a provider like Stakefish to run it for you).
 However, running your own validator typically requires advanced hardware, specialized software, business-class data speeds, and a knack for working with computers.

-5. Providing liquidity
+5. Providing Liquidity

 Difficulty level: Intermediate